jaapbrasser/SharedScripts/README.md

 ## TechNet Gallery

-Scripts are also available for download in the Microsoft TechNet Script Gallery ( decommissioned ):
+Scripts are also available for download in the Microsoft TechNet Script Gallery (Just and archive, as it is no longer maintained):
 [Jaap Brasser - TechNet Script Gallery](https://gallery.technet.microsoft.com/site/search?f%5B0%5D.Type=User&f%5B0%5D.Value=Jaap%20Brasser)

 ## Blog